mattcpchen/pinch-my-face/README.md

 ## Pinch-My-Face
-Just a fun project to use RxJS and create a simple game to upload your face and play with it.
+Just a fun project to use RxJS and create a simple game.
+Upload your face photo and start `pinching` it.

 ### Demo:
 Wanna checkout the demo?
-Click [here](https://pinch-my-face.herokuapp.com/) to checkout the Heroku demo link.
+Click [here](https://pinch-my-face.herokuapp.com/) to check out the Heroku demo link.

 ### Sneak peek: